bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Endnotes.md

 1968–69,” 30 June 1969.
 [OGP-023347]

-1. For an example from British Columbia, see: TRC, NRA, No document location, no document file

-   source, 958/25-13, volume 3, J. A. Andrews to R. F. Davey, 28 June 1966.
+1. For an example from British Columbia, see: TRC, NRA, No document location, no document file source, 958/25-13, volume 3, J. A. Andrews to R. F. Davey, 28 June 1966.
 [ABR-000402]

 2. Canada, *Annual Report of the Department of Indian Affairs, 1974–1975*, 32–33.

-3. TRC, AVS, Rose Dorothy Charlie, Statement to the Truth and Reconciliation Commission of Cana-

-   da, Whitehorse, Yukon, 27 May 2011, Statement Number: 2011-1134.
+3. TRC, AVS, Rose Dorothy Charlie, Statement to the Truth and Reconciliation Commission of Canada, Whitehorse, Yukon, 27 May 2011, Statement Number: 2011-1134.

-4. TRC, AVS, Joline Huskey, Statement to the Truth and Reconciliation Commission of Canada, Beh-

-   choko, Northwest Territories, 15 April 2011, Statement Number: 2011-0231.
+4. TRC, AVS, Joline Huskey, Statement to the Truth and Reconciliation Commission of Canada, Behchoko, Northwest Territories, 15 April 2011, Statement Number: 2011-0231.

-5. TRC, AVS, Bruce R. Dumont, Statement to the Truth and Reconciliation Commission of Canada,

-   Batoche, Saskatchewan, 23 July 2010, Statement Number: 01-SK-18-25JY10-013.
+5. TRC, AVS, Bruce R. Dumont, Statement to the Truth and Reconciliation Commission of Canada, Batoche, Saskatchewan, 23 July 2010, Statement Number: 01-SK-18-25JY10-013.

 6. Canada, House of Commons Debates (22 May 1888), 1681.

-7. Library and Archives Canada, RG10, volume 6816, file 486-2-5, part 1, H. Reed to J. Hugonnard, 13
+7. Library and Archives Canada, RG10, volume 6816, file 486-2-5, part 1, H. Reed to J. Hugonnard, 13 June 1890.

-   June 1890.

 8. Canada, *Annual Report of the Department of Indian Affairs, 1896*, xxxviii.

-9. See, for examples: Canada, *Annual Report of the Department of Indian Affairs, 1894*, 151; Canada,

-   *Annual Report of the Department of Indian Affairs, 1894*, 193–194; Canada, *Annual Report of the*

-   *Department of Indian Affairs, 1897*, 284.
+9. See, for examples: Canada, *Annual Report of the Department of Indian Affairs, 1894*, 151; Canada, Annual Report of the Department of Indian Affairs, 1894*, 193–194; Canada, *Annual Report of the* Department of Indian Affairs, 1897*, 284.

-10. TRC, NRA, Library and Archives Canada, RG10, volume 1347, Microfilm reel C-13916, P. Claessen

-    to W. R. Robertson, 17 August 1909.
+10. TRC, NRA, Library and Archives Canada, RG10, volume 1347, Microfilm reel C-13916, P. Claessen to W. R. Robertson, 17 August 1909.
 [KUP-004235]

 11. Canada, *Annual Report of the Department of Indian Affairs, 1909*, 420.

-12. Library and Archives Canada, RG10, volume 3881, file 934189, M. Begg to A. Forget, 23 February
+12. Library and Archives Canada, RG10, volume 3881, file 934189, M. Begg to A. Forget, 23 February 1895.

-    1895.

-13. TRC, NRA, Library and Archives Canada, RG10, volume 6318, file 657-1, part 1, A. E. Forget to

-    Indian Agent, Touchwood Hills, 31 January 1896.
+13. TRC, NRA, Library and Archives Canada, RG10, volume 6318, file 657-1, part 1, A. E. Forget to Indian Agent, Touchwood Hills, 31 January 1896.
 [MDD-000851]

-14. TRC, NRA, Library and Archives Canada, RG10, volume 6326, file 659-10, part 1, J. E. Pratt to Philip

-    Phelan, 15 June 1936.
+14. TRC, NRA, Library and Archives Canada, RG10, volume 6326, file 659-10, part 1, J. E. Pratt to Philip Phelan, 15 June 1936.
 [ORC-006021]

-15. Library and Archives Canada, RG10, volume 6816, file 486-2-5, part 1, Extract Presbytery of Winni-

-    peg, Committee on Indian Work, R. J. MacPherson, 9 September 1922.
+15. Library and Archives Canada, RG10, volume 6816, file 486-2-5, part 1, Extract Presbytery of Winnipeg, Committee on Indian Work, R. J. MacPherson, 9 September 1922.

 16. Montour, *Brown Tom’s School Days*, 26.